sudheerj/vuejs-interview-questions/README.md

 51.  ### What are the different ways to create filters?
      You can define filters in two ways,
      1. **Local filters:**
-       You can define local filters in a component’s options.
+     You can define local filters in a component's options.
 In this case, filter is applicable to that specific component.
      ```javascript
      filters: {
        capitalize: function (value) {